dominieq/it-studies/README.md

-# it-studies
+# Information Technology studies
-Some excercises from my IT courses
+Some excercises from some of my IT courses.